avl/arcshift/README.md

 For docs, see <https://docs.rs/arcshift/> .

+# Upgrading from 0.2.6

+0.2.7 reworks how `shared_get` works.
+Previously, this method would simply return stale values, in case the ArcShift instance was stale.
+With 0.2.7, stale values will be detected, the arcshift will be cloned and reloaded, and a guard will be returned with a possibly reloaded clone.

+This is still pretty fast in the case that the self instance is _not_ stale.
+However, there is a severe performance penalty for stale values.
+Being slow but correct is probably the better default.
+The method `non_reloading_get` can be used to get very quick access, while possibly stale.

 # Upgrading from 0.1.x

 Release 0.2.0 is a breaking change.
 The major advantage of 0.2.0 is that it has bounded memory consumption at